-Credible sources: We take advice from national organizations and industry leaders to construct the current risk register.
-Sources include DR Institute, FEMA, ENHESA, CPNI, UN, WHO, WE Forum.
+We take advice from credible sources such as professional organizations and industry leaders to construct the Current Risk Register.
+Our sources include DR Institute, FEMA, ENHESA, CPNI, UN, WHO, and WE Forum.
 We consider the locations of our facilities and use historical and current evidence to augment the register of risks considered.

-The key objective of and BC arrangements is to maintain where possible Key Services with minimal disruption.
+The key objective of the BC arrangements is to maintain, where possible, Key Services with minimal disruption.
 Our Key Services are:

 - Customer Support – providing technical support to our customers and their users.
 Patching and functionality upgrade, network management and Kandy integration.